Do You Enjoy What You Do?

 Lewis: If we keep this in the transcript, we might get recommendations.
 In the last chapter, you answer this question in a collective way, by thinking about what it means to be a citizen and how democracy itself takes a lot of time.

 I want more of that.
 I want less time at work, so that we can all have time to figure out what those things will be.
 Part of what happens when you transform it all into your job is that if you aren’t great at it, then you’re considered a failure.
 Everyone should be able to write bad poetry and make bad paintings.
-If your idea of art is gluing painted macaroni on a paper, then I want you to be able to do that.
-And I want you to not have to feel you have to have some goal at the end where you will one day get paid for it.
+If your idea of art is gluing painted macaroni on paper, then I want you to be able to do that without having some goal at the end where you will one day get paid for it.
 We have to break art out of the commodity relationship.

 Sarah Jaffe is the co-host of Dissent’s Belabored podcast and the author of Work Won’t Love You Back: How Devotion to Our Jobs Keeps Us Exploited, Exhausted, and Alone.